 - ‘Experience’ and destination appeal to drive investor demand for retail

-- High demand for multi-family housing underpinned by population growth and the rise of dual-income families
+- Residential in gateway cities, reflecting population growth and the rise of dual-income families

 Finding the value in European real estate